 The need for an intermediate query language

 NoSQL's most prominent feature is that its native query language is the UNIX shell.
 This is a major advantage over the vast majority of other database systems, but it can also be a problem.
 The shell is an extremely powerful interface to the underlying operating system, sometimes too powerful for the naive database user.
 Furthermore, not everyone may be granted direct shell access to a NoSQL system, especially on potentially insecure public networks, such as the Internet.
-For both ease of use and better security, most database-enabled applications that are accessible with an HTML Web browser only offer pre-built query forms, and free-form queries agains the database are generally not allowed.
+For both ease of use and better security, most database-enabled applications that are accessible with an HTML Web browser only offer pre-built query forms, and free-form queries against the database are generally not allowed.

 Sometimes, though, free-form queries may be useful, for instance when the database can be queried by a remote programmatic client, like what happens in traditional SQL/ODBC setups.
 Occasionally one may want to set up a Web form where a user can enter free-form queries, usually in the form of SQL statements.
 Of course, accepting native shell statements coming from either a remote program or a Web user would pose serious security issues, as that would be equivalent to granting the remote client entity direct shell access to the server system.

-NoSQL Brokering Language (NBL), and although it is still in its early stage of development and may undergo extensive modifications in the future, it can already be used for simple real-world applications.
+In other words, I have started to feel the need for an intermediate query language, something that can be used to de-couple a NoSQL query from the underlying shell interpreter.
+A language that is much less powerful than the shell, but simpler to learn and still powerful enough to allow arbitrary queries against a NoSQL database.
+And a language that is still close enough to the original Operator-Stream Paradigm?.
+I have dubbed such language NoSQL Brokering Language (NBL), and although it is still in its early stage of development and may undergo extensive modifications in the future, it can already be used for simple real-world applications.
 In its present form, NBL can only be used for querying the data and cannot be used for editing or changing it in any way.

-meta-data describing the database that is being queried.
+NBL requires that a Database Schema table is provided by the database administrator, containing certain pieces of meta-data describing the database that is being queried.
 Not all tables need to be listed in the schema, but only those ones that are to be made available for querying through NBL.
 NoSQL schemas are currently used only with NBL, but they may be extended in the future to contain additional meta-data to be used also with other NoSQL functions.
-To date NBL only supports table primary indexes, while
+To date NBL only supports table primary indexes, while hashed secondary-indexes are not yet supported (see Big tables).

 Table Path Edit